Designing for Hope University: The Award Winning Educators Series with Andrew Wilson

 Sabbaticals are incredible.
 I certainly try to make the most of mine.
-I do try and do things that are that are kind of crazy, that wouldn't necessarily seem to be connected with the traditional work of scholarship, and maybe it's not even teaching that's included in your sabbatical plan, it's supposed to be right an opportunity to rejuvenate your scholarly work, go to conferences, do papers and do some research and do some writing.
+I do try and do things that are kind of crazy, that wouldn't necessarily seem to be connected with the traditional work of scholarship.
+Usually, teaching is not included in a sabbatical plan—it's supposed to be an opportunity to rejuvenate one’s scholarly work, go to conferences, write papers and do some research and some writing.
 I guess it's that liberal arts model, I just want it all to be integrated.
 So, when I pitched this idea of walking, at least part of the Camino, my proposal was to bring it back as a course.
-I wanted to do a course on pilgrimage, and this would be one of the ways that I would develop that course by doing it myself.
-I was interested in pilgrimage as an idea, not just as a traditional idea, but pilgrimage just as the way people move in all sorts of forms in a contemporary world.
-I went and proposed to do a tour, do a little bit of research, and go to the Camino.
-It's 900 years old, it's one of the most important and well-known pilgrimage routes in Europe.
+I wanted to do a course on pilgrimage, and this would be one of the ways that I would develop that course, by doing some of the walking myself.
+I was interested in pilgrimage as an idea, not just as a traditional idea, but pilgrimage as a phenomenon that describes how people move in all sorts of ways in a contemporary world.
+I went and proposed a tour—do a little bit of research, and go to the Camino.
+It's over 900 years old, it's one of the most important and well-known pilgrimage routes in Europe.
 There are hundreds of thousands of people doing this pilgrimage.
-They're all there for the same reason as pilgrims to walk.
-So, it there's this idea of community tasks that are talked about in literature on the pilgrimage, and I got to experience that which was really quite something.
+They are all there for the same reason as pilgrims: to walk.
+So, there's this idea of “communitas” that is talked about in literature on pilgrimage, and I got to experience that which was really quite something.
 There's something about that experience that I would not have had an insight into otherwise.
-So, when I came back, the simple act of walking, traditionally it's a prayer, it's a walking prayer pilgrimage, and there's this idea of it being meditatie, and having all of these other kinds of connections.
-I’d day 70% to 75% of people walking the Camino are not doing it for traditionally religious reasons anymore.
-Some are doing it for exercise, they're doing it because some life events happened, their marriage has broken up, the kids have all moved away, a death in the family, there's all sorts of different reasons why people are doing the Camino now.
-Figuring out what it is about walking, that has brought all these people together was a fascinating kind of insight.
+The simple act of walking is traditionally a prayer, indeed pilgrimage is a walking prayer, and there's this idea of it being meditative, and having all of these other kinds of sacred connections.
+I’d say 70% to 75% of people walking the Camino are not doing it for traditionally religious reasons anymore.
+Some are doing it for exercise, they're doing it because some life events happened, their marriage has broken up, the kids have all moved away, there was a death in the family.
+There are all sorts of different reasons why people are doing the Camino now.
+Figuring out what it is about walking that has brought all these people together was a fascinating kind of insight.

-I got my students to walk because I wanted them to see what happened.
-I got them to walk 10 kilometers a week, and to keep a journal to reflect.
+I got my students to walk because I wanted them to see what would happened.
+I got them to walk 10 kilometers a week, and to keep a journal, to reflect.
 I said, I don't care how you do it, you can walk around your apartment 50 times, you can split it up into one kilometer increments throughout your week, or you can do it all in one day.
-What matters to me is that you reflect on what you were thinking when you were doing it and what you were expecting.
+What matters to me is that you reflect on what you were thinking when you were doing it and what you were experiencing.
 Those journals at the end of the semester were just amazing.
 They were all so different.
 My students were wonderful, they trusted me to read their reflections in a very open kind of way.
-One of the students was wondering what she's going to do after graduation.
+One of the students was wondering about what she will do after graduation.
 That's what she mulled over while she was walking.
-One of the students walked with other people all the time and talked about reconnecting with people that she knew and spent time with but walking with them was a different kind of experience.
-It connected them in a way that brought them back to the reason they were friends in the first place, sort of rejuvenating friendships.
-Other people talked about how they got fitter, how they saw parts of town, even though they lived here for four years, they ended up exploring the town that they thought they already knew.
-That's was the thing I couldn't teach them from the books or the articles that I was getting them to read.
+One of the students walked with other people all and talked about reconnecting with people that she knew and spent time with.
+She noted that walking with them was a different kind of experience.
+It connected them in a way that brought them back to the reason they were friends in the first place.
+Walking rejuvenated friendships.
+Other students talked about how they got fitter, how they saw new parts of town.
+Even though they had lived here for four years, they ended up exploring the town that they thought they already knew.
+These were the things I couldn't teach them from the books or the articles that I was getting them to read in class.